circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 When `setup_remote_docker` executes, a remote environment will be created, and your current [primary container]({{ site.baseurl }}/2.0/glossary/#primary-container) will be configured to use it.
 Then, any docker-related commands you use will be safely executed in this new environment.

 **Note:** The use of the `setup_remote_docker` key is reserved for configs in which your primary executor _is_ a docker container.
-If your executor is `machine` or `macos` (and you want to use docker commands in your config) you do not need to use the `setup_remote_docker` key.
+If your executor is `machine` or `macos` (and you want to use docker commands in your config) you do **not** need to use the `setup_remote_docker` key.

 ### Specifications
 {:.no_toc}

-The Remote Docker Environment has the following technical specifications:
+The Remote Docker Environment has the following technical specifications (for CircleCI Server installations, contact the systems administrator for specifications):

 CPUs | Processor                 | RAM | HD
 -----|---------------------------|-----|------